aws-samples/eks-pod-information-collector/README.md

 #### Use-case Scenarios

-This script can be executed from your machine against any AWS EKS cluster and below I have included few execution use-cases for the reference (**Note: User who is running this script must have an appropriate Admin permission to access EKS cluster and should configure AWS_Profile with appropriate assume_role prior to running the script**).
+This script can be executed from your machine against any AWS EKS cluster and below included test execution use-cases will help you understand the script execution workflow (**Note: User who is running this script must have an appropriate Admin permission to access EKS cluster and should configure AWS_Profile with appropriate assume_role prior to running the script**).

 #### Examples